-She has presented - and consulted on - several television series including Victorian Farm, Victorian Farm Christmas, Tales from the Green Valley and Victorian Pharmacy, as well as presenting a variety of films for The One Show and Coast.
+She has presented - and consulted on - several television series including Victorian Farm, Tales from the Green Valley, Victorian Pharmacy and Wartime Farm, as well as presenting a variety of films for The One Show and Coast.

 How our ancestors solved the nitty gritty problems of everyday life made the world what it is today.Ruth Goodman

-Victorian Farm was a huge hit for BBC Two, and thanks to this success, Edwardian Farm followed.
+Victorian Farm was a huge hit for BBC Two, and thanks to this success, Edwardian Farm, Wartime Farm and now Tudor Monastery Farm followed.